connectivedx/fuzzy-chainsaw/README.md

 # Fuzzy Chainsaw

 [Fuzzy Chainsaw](https://github.com/connectivedx/fuzzy-chainsaw) is [Connective DX](https://www.connectivedx.com)'s in-house toolset for making static websites and component styleguides.
-It's great for producing static web assets with an emphasis on component driven architecture.
+It's great for producing static web assets with an emphasis on atomic driven architecture.

 > To get started, [download](https://github.com/connectivedx/fuzzy-chainsaw/archive/develop.zip) a copy of this repository from github.